-Lynn E. DeLisi, MD, is currently Attending Psychiatrist at the VA Boston Healthcare System and Professor of Psychiatry, Harvard Medical School, Boston, USA.
-In addition, she is Editor-in-Chief of the journal Psychiatry Research, Co-founding editor of Schizophrenia Research, Co-Founder and president of the Schizophrenia International Research Society (SIRS), Co-Founder, former secretary of the International Society of Psychiatric Genetics (ISPG) and a fellow of the American College of Neuropsychopharmacology (ACNP) and the American Association for the Advancement of Science (AAAS).
-In October 2007 and in 2013 she chaired or co-chaired the World Congress of Psychiatric Genetics in NYC and Boston for over 1000 participants and for several years has been an organizer of the Schizophrenia International Research Society Conference taking place in Italy and beginning this year (2019) in the USA as well.
+Lynn E. DeLisi, MD, is currently Attending Psychiatrist at the Cambridge Health Alliance, Cambridge, Massachusetts, USA, and Professor of Psychiatry, Harvard Medical School, Boston, USA.
+In addition, she is Editor-in-Chief of the journal Psychiatry Research, Co-Founding Editor of Schizophrenia Research, Co-Founder and president of the Schizophrenia International Research Society (SIRS), Co-Founder and former secretary of the International Society of Psychiatric Genetics (ISPG), and a fellow of the American College of Neuropsychopharmacology (ACNP) and the American Association for the Advancement of Science (AAAS).
+In October 2007 and 2013 she chaired or co-chaired the World Congress of Psychiatric Genetics in New York and Boston for over 1000 participants and, for several years, has been an organizer of the Schizophrenia International Research Society Conference taking place in Italy and the USA as well.

-Her undergraduate degree is in zoology from The University of Wisconsin, USA.
+Her undergraduate degree is in zoology from the University of Wisconsin, USA.
 She obtained her MD degree from the Medical College of Pennsylvania, USA, and went on from there to do three years of general practice work with the migrant Chile farmers of Northern New Mexico.
-She completed a residency in psychiatry at Saint Elizabeth's Hospital, Washington, DC, USA, and was a post-doctoral fellow and then a full-time staff research psychiatrist in the NIMH intramural research program, St. Elizabeth's Hospital (Washington, DC, USA) and the NIH Campus (Bethesda, Maryland, USA).
-In 1987, she moved to The State University of New York, USA, at Stony Brook where she set up several research programs on the longitudinal biological outcome of schizophrenia, emphasizing both brain imaging and genetic studies.
-From 2001 through 2008 she was Professor of Psychiatry at New York University School of Medicine, USA, and Associate Director of The Center for Advanced Brain Imaging at The Nathan S. Kline Institute for Psychiatric Research, until she obtained her current position in Boston.
-Here, she has dedicated her career to research programs on detection of schizophrenia, while at the same time treating chronic patients with schizophrenia, specifically those who are Veterans of the USA Armed Forces and have had mental illness sometimes suffered as a consequence of the trauma they experienced in active combat.
+She completed a residency in psychiatry at Saint Elizabeth's Hospital, Washington DC, USA, and was a post-doctoral fellow and then a full-time staff research psychiatrist in the NIMH intramural research program, St. Elizabeth's Hospital (Washington DC, USA) and the NIH Campus (Bethesda, Maryland, USA).
+In 1987, she moved to The State University of New York, USA, at Stony Brook, where she set up several research programs on the longitudinal biological outcome of schizophrenia, emphasizing both brain imaging and genetic studies.
+From 2001 through 2008, she was Professor of Psychiatry at New York University School of Medicine, USA, and Associate Director of The Center for Advanced Brain Imaging at The Nathan S. Kline Institute for Psychiatric Research, until she obtained her current position at Harvard Medical School and its affiliate hospitals.
+She has dedicated her career to research programs on detection of schizophrenia, while at the same time treating chronic patients with schizophrenia, and those with other acute serious mental illnesses.
 She also teaches and mentors several residents and trainees, both locally and internationally at congresses.
 She has edited and authored over 300 books and manuscripts and serves on the editorial board of several other journals.
-In her off hours, she volunteers as the Vice-Chair of her local town's Planning Board and works on issues, such as the legalization of marijuana that affects her local neighbors in many ways.
+In her off hours, she volunteers as the vice-chair of her local town's planning board and has worked on issues, such as the legalization of marijuana, affecting her local neighbours in many ways.